Common names: Basil

 Something like Basil is doubly good, it cleans deeply, then encourages paths of elimination.

-Aside configuration and elimination, Basil can both stimulate and relax the nervous system.
+Basil can both stimulate and relax the nervous system.
 If we are too tense, Basil can relax us, if we’re too relaxed (is that possible?)
 Basil stimulate us.
-Matthew Wood mentions that in the Middle East, Basil is used to go to sleep AND to make the user more alert upon waking.
+Herbalist Matthew Wood mentions that in the Middle East, Basil is used to go to sleep AND to make the user more alert upon waking.

 This effect on the nervous system is why you’ll see in some books that Basil is good for lowering blood pressure.
-Unlike many of the herbs we have looked at, Basil doesn’t lower BP through a diuretic action.
+Unlike many of the herbs we have looked at, Basil doesn’t lower blood pressure through a diuretic action.
 It removes fluid through the skin.

-Basil is also known as an antibacterial, This is primarily through topical application, although it does have benefits for sufferers of bad breath.
+Basil is also known as an antibacterial primarily through topical application, although it does have benefits for sufferers of bad breath.

 There you go, another healer sitting in your garden, your pantry, or maybe even tonight’s dinner.